gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She jerked her sleeve down and slipped her arms back into her coat.
 "The sooner you're gone, the sooner things can get back to normal.
 And if I help you,
-maybe the king won't be angry about, about everything.
+maybe the king won't be angry at us about everything.
 So like I said,
 do you have a better plan?"